shreyasavant/tissuemnist/README.md

 - **Mixed Precision**: Transformer models (ViT, DeiT, Swin) automatically use FP16 mixed precision for faster training
 - **Reproducibility**: Random seed is set to 42 for reproducible results
 - **Early Stopping**: Automatically stops training when validation loss stops improving
-- **Model Analysis**: FLOPs and parameter counts are calculated and displayed for each model (FLOPs skipped for transformers)
+- **Model Analysis**: FLOPs and parameter counts are calculated and displayed for each model
 - **Training Time**: CNNs are faster, Transformers take longer but benefit from mixed precision
 - **Memory Management**: Models are moved to CPU and GPU cache is cleared after each model to prevent memory accumulation